Tundu Lissu

-Tundu Antiphas Mughwai Lissu (born 20 January 1968 in Ikungi district, Singida) is a Tanzanian lawyer, CHADEMA politician, anti-corruption activist and former Member of Parliament for Singida East constituency between 2010 and 2020.
+Tundu Antiphas Mughwai Lissu (born 20 January 1968) is a Tanzanian lawyer, CHADEMA politician, anti-corruption activist and former Member of Parliament for Singida East constituency between 2010 and 2020.
 He is the current chairman of CHADEMA, Tanzania's leading opposition political party.

-He is also the former president of Tanganyika Law Society (TLS), the bar association of Tanzania mainland, and a Chairperson of the major opposition party Chadema since 21 January 2025.
+He is also the former president of Tanganyika Law Society (TLS), the bar association of mainland Tanzania.

 Early life and education

 Lissu was born in Mahambe village in Ikungi District, Tanzania.
 He attended Ilboru Secondary School in Arusha and graduated in 1983.